skrub-data/skrub/doc/skrub_pipeline_validation.rst

 Tuning and validating Skrub Pipelines
 =====================================

-Typically, we want to evaluate the prediction performance of our pipeline.
-This is usually done by fitting it on a training dataset, then obtaining prediction on an unseen, test dataset.
+To evaluate the prediction performance of our pipeline, we can fit it on a training dataset, then obtaining prediction on an unseen, test dataset.

-In scikit-learn, estimators and pipelines are given an ``X`` and a ``y`` matrix with one row per observation from the very start.
-Therefore splitting of these data into training and test set can be done independently from the pipeline.
+In scikit-learn, we pass to estimators and pipelines an ``X`` and ``y`` matrix with one row per observation from the start.
+Therefore, we can split the data into a training and test set independently from the pipeline.

 However, in many real-world scenarios, our data sources are not already organized into ``X`` and ``y`` matrices.
 Some transformations may be necessary to